NBA odds, picks, best bets for Tuesday, March 3 from proven model: This 3-leg longshot parlay returns +3000

 After 10,000 simulations, SportsLine's model reveals its top NBA picks today

-A 10-game slate highlights Tuesday's NBA action.
-Among the notable NBA odds include Pistons (-2.5) vs. Cavaliers, Knicks (-2.5) vs. Raptors and Spurs (-8.5) vs. 76ers.
-The largest NBA spread of the day has Orlando as a 15.5-point favorite over Washington.
+The Tuesday NBA schedule features 10 games, with the action tipping at 7 p.m.
+ET.
+Among the notable NBA odds include Pistons (-2.5) vs. Cavaliers, Knicks (-2.5) vs. Raptors and Spurs (-8) vs. 76ers.
+The largest NBA spread of the day has Orlando as a 16-point favorite over Washington.
 The Wizards look to snap a five-game losing streak.

 What are the NBA best bets for Tuesday, and which combination of picks should you target in a Tuesday NBA parlay?
 Before locking in any NBA picks, you'll want to see the NBA predictions and betting advice from SportsLine's proven computer model.